All Episodes

 There are common values, there is a core curriculum, and there are guardrails.

-There's right And there's wrong.
+There's right and there's wrong.

 There aren't too many gray areas of nuance.

-And so it it makes total sense to me that people who are confident in their faith, who are rock solid in it, would provide threat, would be a huge threat to people who have no foundation at all on which to stand.
+And so it makes total sense to me that people who are confident in their faith, who are rock solid in it, would provide threat, would be a huge threat to people who have no foundation at all on which to stand.

 These people are the ones wandering aimlessly for meaning in their lives.